Chart Color Schemes

 Bexley North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects that could affect this region.
-Notable projects include Bexley North High Density Residential Development, Salvation Army Bexley North Subdivision, Booralee Park Playspace Renewal and Fitness Station, and Botany Aquatic Centre Redevelopment.
-The following list details those likely to have the most relevance.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects expected to influence the region.
+Notable initiatives include Bexley North High Density Residential Development, Salvation Army Bexley North Subdivision, Booralee Park Playspace Renewal and Fitness Station, and Botany Aquatic Centre Redevelopment.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.